 It started with a crisis.
 Refugees from S Sudan needed to fell trees to build homes, farm and cook.
 But we knew they could also grow trees.
 We recruited foresters and refugee youth, set up a nursery, and sought to understand needs.
-Three years and 450,000 trees later, we are happy to report that homes we work with have shade, poles, fruit, fuel to hand, more fertile soil and pollinators, and suffer less from weather extremes.
+Four years and over 500,000 trees later, we are happy to report that homes we work with have more poles, more fruit and more fuel to hand, and suffer less from weather extremes.
 Priorities now include natural regeneration of trees and scaling up.

 Forest and trees have long been under strain in NW Uganda.
 But this has been heightened by the arrival of one million South Sudanese refugees.
 The refugees are hardworking people as are the nationals.
 But support is needed for those who must build new lives, the host population, and the ecosystems they all depend upon.
 Trees supply essentials like firewood.
 But demand for charcoal in towns is driving deforestation: dwindling natural resources and the climate crisis are making life precarious.